Types of Coffee Explained

 The difference in the brewing methods is one of the main reasons why we have different types of coffee flavours.

 When it comes to the brewing process, certain variables – that is, the brew ratio (water to coffee), grind size (and uniformity), extraction time and water temperature all affect the final taste of the coffee.
-Since coffee is brewed in a variety of methods, each technique produces a coffee with its own distinct flavour and aroma.
+Coffee extraction affects the final output in a massive way and since coffee is brewed in a variety of methods, each technique produces a coffee with its own distinct flavour and aroma.

 Aside from the brewing process, various other factors affect coffee flavour, namely: